 CRM (Customer Relationship Management) on the other hand is a technology used to nurture and manage the relationship and interactions between the company and its customers.
 When it comes to CRM, it all boils down to growing a company through the improvement of business relationships by connecting to customers, boosting profitability, and streamlining processes.
 They are not centered around service management.

 Of course, when we talk about CRM, we are essentially referring to a CRM system.
-A CRM system is a combination of contact management software, sales pipeline software, and many other tools to manage and streamline your business processes.
+A CRM system is a combination of contact management software, sales pipeline software, marketing automation, and many other tools to manage and streamline your business processes.
 The great thing about CRM tools is how they can be used to manage customer relationships all throughout a customer lifecycle.
 This includes marketing, sales, digital commerce, customer service management, and interactions themselves.

 Once a business has a consolidated idea of every customer or potential customer, day-to-day activities and interactions with said companies are managed through a CRM system.
 For marketing, this means dealing with engagement at the right time and in the right fashion through targeted marketing campaigns, for example.
 In regards to sales, for instance, agents can more accurately determine how to approach potential clients thanks to databases and forecasting.
 For customer service agents, this means allowing them to respond to customers through any channel, either from home, in the field, or within the company’s premises.